About this courseSkip About this course

 We will also learn about magnetic fusion energy research, with lectures covering the scientific and engineering basis of tokamaks, the state of the art in world fusion experiments, and the MIT vision for high-magnetic field fusion reactor.

-In addition, the course also includes an optional hands-on section, where you will be able acquire radiation detectors and use them to explore radiation in the world around them, using guided exercises available on-line.
+In addition, the course also includes an optional hands-on section using guided exercises available on-line.

 - "What are common and not-so-common sources of radiation, and should I be concerned?"